NOFX’s Punk In Drublic final three shows in LA: Friday- Day One

 A really cool thing about this festival was the side-by-side stage setup, eliminating the usual half-mile trek between stages.

-A short stroll from the main stage to second stage brought me to Last Gang, fronted by the extraordinary Brenna Red.
+A short stroll from the main stage to second stage brought me to The Last Gang, fronted by the extraordinary Brenna Red.
 They delivered a no-holds-barred, high-energy punk show that proved they could have easily handled a later time slot.
 Brenna Red’s commanding stage presence had the crowd eating out of her hand.

 Back on the main stage, Canadian hardcore pioneers D.O.A. took things up several notches.
 Fronted by sole original member Joey Shithead, they showed why they’re considered one of hardcore punk’s founding fathers.
 Joey’s presence and vocal strength remain as powerful as ever, igniting a frenzied pit that wouldn’t quit.